khantaha2112/E-Commerce-Insights-Dashboard/README.md

 - <a href="#Final Recommendations">Data Flow & Linkage</a>
 - <a href="#final-recommendations">Final Recommendations</a>

----
 <h2><a class="anchor" id="overview"></a>Overview</h2>

-This project analyzes **100,000 rows** of OLA ride-hailing data to evaluate key operational metrics, including booking success rates, cancellation causes, and vehicle performance.
-The insights derived from this analysis are used to formulate a data-driven strategy aimed at significantly improving both **rider and driver retention**.
+This project focuses on analyzing **Vishal E-commerce Store’s** transactional data to understand sales performance, profitability, and customer purchasing behavior across different states, categories, and payment modes.
+The Power BI dashboard presents a consolidated view of all **key performance indicators (KPIs) and enables drill-down analysis to identify trends, profitable segments, and improvement areas**.

 ---
 <h2><a class="anchor" id="🛑 The Core Business Problem"></a>Business Problem</h2>